 No one can make you use an SSL certificate for your website.
 There’s no legislation that requires you to do it.
 But if you don’t, and you still ask your customers for sensitive information, your visitors will not be the only ones who are in trouble.

 Google and its web browser Chrome will flag the connection between your website and a visitor as unsafe if you don’t use an SSL certificate.
-And that can be a big problem for you because it’s a clear signal that your website cannot be trusted.
+And that can be a big problem for you because it’s a clear signal that your website can’t trust.
 Your visitors are getting increasingly sophisticated when it comes to security, and they might not be too happy to give their information to an unsecured website.
 That means that those forms you’ve been carefully crafting will not perform well, and you’ll be using newsletter signups or customers.

 On the other hand, if your website uses an SSL certificate, its visitors will be able to see it.
 That serves as a trust signal, and it can boost your website’s performance.
 That alone might be a reason to invest into an SSL certificate, even if you don’t really need it.